NicolasLagaillardie/mpst_rust_github/artifact.md

 The structure of the `ping_ping_0.csv` file is as follows:

+1. Column 1: the type of implementation (AMPST, MPST, binary or crossbeam)
-1. Column 1: number of loops
+2. Column 2: number of loops
-2. Column 2: average running time
+3. Column 3: average running time
-3. Column 3: average compilation time
+4. Column 4: average compilation time

 The structure of the `mesh_0.csv` and `ring_0.csv` files is as follows:

+1. Column 1: the type of implementation (AMPST, MPST, binary or crossbeam)
-1. Column 1: number of participants
+2. Column 2: number of participants
-2. Column 2: average running time
+3. Column 3: average running time
-3. Column 3: average compilation time
+4. Column 4: average compilation time

 #### Running a smaller benchmark set